dymmond/asyncz/docs/schedulers.md

 ## Limit the number of currently executing instances

-By default, only one instance of each [Job](./jobs.md) is allowed to run at the same time.
+By default, only one instance of each [Task](./tasks.md) is allowed to run at the same time.
-To change that when creating a job you can set the `max_instances` to the number you desire and this will let the scheduler know how many should run concurrently.
+To change that when creating a task you can set the `max_instances` to the number you desire and this will let the scheduler know how many should run concurrently.

 ## Events